What you need to know about COVID-19 in B.C. for Friday | CBC News

 What's happening elsewhere in Canada

-As of Thursday morning, Canada has had 93,726 confirmed coronavirus cases.
-A CBC News tally of deaths based on provincial data, regional information and CBC's reporting stood at 7,699.
+As of 10 p.m.
+PT on Thursday, there were 97,530 confirmed coronavirus cases in Canada.
+A CBC tally of deaths based on provincial data, regional health information and CBC's reporting stood at 8,050.

 For a look at what's happening across the country and the world, check the CBC interactive case tracker.